MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/accessibility-utilities.md

 ## Toggle text color inversion

-This feature instructs a "Graphics Tools/Text Mesh Pro" based material to display a face color which is an inversion of its background color.
+This feature instructs a "Graphics Tools/Text Mesh Pro" based material to display a face color that is an inversion of its background color.

 ![Text Color Inversion](images/AccessibilityUtilities/TextColorInversion.gif)